Townsville 1770 - 1900

 The first party of settlers, led by WA Ross, arrived at Cleveland Bay from Woodstock Station on the 5th November.
 Andrew Ball helped establish the settlement that would become Townsville.

 During 1865, the first road to the hinterland was opened.
 This provided pastoral properties in the hinterland with direct access to the Port.

-The first sale of allotments on Cleveland Bay was held at Bowen on the 31st July.
+The first sale of allotments on Cleveland Bay was held at Bowen on 31 July 1865.
 James Morrill was permitted to select and purchase an allotment at an upset price.

-Cleveland Bay was declared a Port of Entry on the 23rd September 1865.
+Cleveland Bay was declared a Port of Entry on 23 September 1865.

 1866 - 1873

 In 1866, Robert Towns, entrepreneur and businessman agreed to provide financial assistance to the new settlement.
 Although he only visited Townsville briefly, the settlement was named Townsville in his honour.
 Towns died in 1873.
 A memorial to him is located at the top of Castle Hill.